 ADDITIONAL NOTES

-This IAEP has been drawn up to define the Alternative Education programme agreed at a meeting attended by the parent/carer, the student, the designated representative of the school and where appropriate, the Provider.
-A copy of the plan has been provided for the parent/carer and a copy will be retained to inform IAEP review and quality assurance processes.
+This IAEP has been drawn up to define the ameeting attended by the parent/carer, to school and where appropriate, the Provide parent/carer and a copy will be retained to processes. he student, the designa der.
+A copy of the plan h ited represer las been pro ntative of the ovided for the

-Details of the updated IAEP will be recorded on the schools and the Local Authorities County AEP Register.
+Details of the updated IAEP will be record ded on the schools and the Local A uthorities

+County AEP Register.

-Students/Parents Carers views/comments
+Students/Parents Carers views/commo ents

+Students views/comments on the

+proposed IAEP:

-Students views/comments on the proposed IAEP: (To be reviewed at the next meeting) Parents/Carers views/comments on the proposed IAEP: (To be reviewed at the next meeting)
+(To be reviewed at the next meeting)

+Parents/Carers views/comments on

+the proposed IAEP: (To be reviewed at the next meeting)
-SAFE GUARDING:

-As part of this agreed plan your son/daughter may be accessing a part-time provision to ensure that they are receiving education and are able to study for appropriate qualifications.
+SAFE GUARDING: As part of this agreed plan your son/daugensure that they are receiving education qualifications. = -

 May I take this opportunity to remind you that during the school day, if a student is not at Richard Barnes Academy, parents /carers must ensure their child is not present in a public place during school hours without reasonable justification.

-By agreeing to this education plan you are taking responsibility for the safeguarding of your son/daughter should there be periods of time where they are expected to be at home.
+By agreeing to this education plan you ar son/daughter should there be periods of - ·

-Students signature: Date:
+Students signature: , Date:

-Copy of this plan provided
+Copy of this plan provided Doto

-Parent/Carers signature: Date:

-Copy of this plan provided
+Parent/Carers signature: Copy of this plan provided Date:

 Signature on behalf of the school: Date:

 Signature of Provider if present: Date: